APEX® Glass Technology

 - Better material constants compared against laminates and silicon enables a 66% chip reduction allowing for 2.2 times more parts per wafer

-- Micro-fracture free production of through holes ensures lower loss and better reliability as compared to laser processed glass
+- Micro-fracture free production of through holes ensures lower loss and better reliability compared against laser processed glass

 - Glass-enabled systems integration